Semantic Residual Prompts for Continual Learning: Experiments

-\tit{Confidence modulation of the semantic residuals.}~\cref{eq.semantic-residual} injects the \textit{confidence} of the CLIP encoders in the residuals.
-The row \textit{w/o Confidence Modulation} shows that this is beneficial across the different datasets.
+\tit{Confidence modulation of the semantic residuals.}~\cref{eq.semantic-residual} injects the \textit{confidence} of the CLIP encoders into the residuals.
+The last row shows that \textit{Confidence Modulation} provides a fair improvement across the different datasets.